m3db/m3/docs/how_to/use_as_tsdb.md

 The data model provided by M3DB is that each cluster can contain multiple namespaces.
 Each [namespace can be configured and tuned independently.](../operational_guide/namespace_configuration.md)

-Each namespace can also be configure with its own schema (see schema section below).
+Each namespace can also be configure with its own schema (see `"Schema Modeling" section below).

 Within a namespace, each time series is uniquely identified by an ID which can be any valid string / byte array.
 In addition, tags can be attached to any time series which makes the time series queryable using the inverted index.

-M3DB's inverted index supports term (exact match) and regular expression queries over all tag values, and individual tag queries can be combined together infiitely using AND, OR, and NOT operators.
+M3DB's inverted index supports term (exact match) and regular expression queries over all tag values, and individual tag queries can be arbitrarily combined using `AND`, `OR`, and `NOT` operators.

 For example, imagine you were developing an application to track a fleet of vehicles.
 One way to structure your time series could be as follows: